 Unsurprisingly, larger agencies are more likely to have larger clients with bigger budgets, and charge more than smaller agencies.
 London based agencies also charge more than regional agencies in order to cover higher salary and premises costs.
 Equally, smaller agencies have a lower cost base in terms of overheads so can afford to charge lower rates for their work.
 You may want to hire a prominent agency, but their fees may exceed what you can afford.
 For smaller companies that don’t have a big marketing budget, smaller creative agencies can be a good fit and really help stretch the budget.

 You should choose an agency that is transparent with their estimates, quotes and invoicing.
-Check everything is clear and broken down without jargon.
+Check everything is clear and broken down.
 Ensure you understand exactly, what you’re paying for, and that there are no hidden charges?
 The best agencies will make it clear exactly what you’re getting for your money, if the fee includes a certain amount of corrections, and what fees additional work will incur.

 Meeting the agencies